Kyle Farmer Player Props: Twins vs. Orioles

 Kyle Farmer At The Plate

-- Farmer is batting .243 with six doubles, four home runs and 10 walks.
+- Farmer is batting .244 with seven doubles, four home runs and 10 walks.

-- Looking at the 56 games he has played this year, he's homered in four of them (7.1%), and in 2.2% of his trips to the plate.
+- In four games this season, he has hit a long ball (7.0%, and 2.1% of his trips to the dish).

-- In 19.6% of his games this season, Farmer has had at least one RBI.
-He's picked up more than one in 5.4% and driven in three or more of his team's runs in two contests.
+- Farmer has an RBI in 11 of 57 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.